-You’d think all oil is created equally right?
+You’d think that all oils would be created equally right?

-But as with many things in my industry, all is not quite what it seems.
+But as with most things in my industry, all is not quite what it seems.

 MAKING SENSE OF PLANT OILS